 To master Major triads on the guitar, try working out these exercises in every key.
 This will help you connect musical ideas and and visualize the notes on fretboard.

-This was a further study to the post: A simple guide on learning triads on guitar.
+This post was a further study to: A simple guide on learning triads on guitar.